 They aspire to be creative and enjoy the little things in life, always seeking stability and a beautiful stillness, like that of an old photo.
 Their low profile enables them to avoid shady and uncomfortable situations.

 Should a reversed High Priestess describe a person’s intentions, it means that what they desire could be well concealed.
-They may have a secret plan or agenda.
+They may have a secret plan or agenda, or they simply cannot decide for themselves.
+It could be a sign of moral reservations, shame, and holding back from what they want.

 Another way to interpret this card in reverse would be a compulsive curiosity to know others’ secrets and peek behind the curtain, so to say.
 One may even feel shame and guilt because what they wish for is considered immoral or extreme.